roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Ahh, um.
 What was that?"

-Hinagiku tilted a head, appearing to not understand it well.
+Hinagiku tilted a head, appearing fail to understand it well.

-"We don't know.
+"We have no idea.
 Well, I don't think it's risky, aye," says Noah.
 "Prico's self-defence subroutine was normal, there weren't seen no bugs.
 Neither by Haru-chan's sensor nor by a sensor of mine."
 "I see.
 Thanks for the help, Noah," _tap-tap_, Hinagiku patted Noah's seat.
 "Now, then, let us gather  Apricot up?"